genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 3. **DSA__Discovery_7CCGs**: Primary care data from the North East London ICS \[North East London: ~45,000 individuals with data\]
 4. **DSA_NHSDigital**: Data from the National Diabetes Audit (NDA) \[England-wide: ~13,000 individuals with data]

-All files phenotypes processed are listed in [Appendix A](#appendix-a-list-of-processed-phenotype-files)
+All files’ phenotypes processed are listed in [Appendix A](#appendix-a-list-of-processed-phenotype-files)

-#### Notes about the processing of qunatitative data
+#### Notes about the processing of quantitative data
 1. `QUANT_PY` **does not use incremental data generation**.
-Everytime a release is produced, all current and historically collected data are read in, concatenated and **then** deduplicated.
+Every time a release is produced, all current and historically collected data are read in, concatenated and **then** deduplicated.
 2. The aim of all phenotype processing steps is to produce a combined dataframe with the following columns:

 | pseudo_nhs_number | test_date | original_term | result | result_value_units | provenance | source | hash |